-Guyana Deploys Solar projects with Norway Funds
+Guyana Deploys Solar Projects with Norway Funds

-This initiative is financed by the $220.8 million Guyana received for forest climate services through its partnership with Norway.
-It includes an 8MWp solar system with 12MWh of battery storage for the isolated Essequibo coast and a 10MWp solar system for the interconnected Demerara-Berbice network in Berbice.
+Financing for this initiative comes from the $220.8 million Guyana received for forest climate services through its partnership with Norway.
+The funding covers an 8 MWp solar system with 12 MWh of battery storage for the isolated Essequibo coast and a 10 MWp solar system for the interconnected Demerara-Berbice network in Berbice.

 Solar system with battery storage

-President Irfaan Ali announced at a press conference that the procurement process for the utility-scale solar project in Linden, Guyana is progressing.
+At a press conference, President Irfaan Ali announced that the procurement process for the utility-scale solar project in Linden, Guyana, is progressing.

 “Contracts for Berbice and Essequibo are already secured, and the procurement process for Linden is progressing,” Ali stated.